Progress made on containing massive wildfires in Florida, Georgia as rain moves in over areas in the South

 WHAT'S THE DIFFERENCE BETWEEN A 'CONTROLLED' FIRE AND A 'CONTAINED' FIRE?

-Video from FOX Weather Correspondent Robert Ray showed the devastation caused by the Brantley County fire in Nahunta, including charred cars and burnt down buildings.
+FOX Weather Correspondent Robert Ray on Friday noted some of the devastation caused by the Brantley County fire in Nahunta, including charred cars and burnt down buildings.

 THESE EVERYDAY COMMODITIES MAY COST YOU MORE AS SEVERE DROUGHT TRICKLES DOWN TO CONSUMERS

-The largest fires are burning across southern Georgia, including the Pineland Road Fire, which has scorched more than 32,000 acres roughly 45 miles east of Valdosta.
+The Pineland Road Fire also continues to rage across south Georgia, burning more than 32,500 acres roughly 45 miles east of Valdosta.

 Wildfire burning in southeast Georgia on April 22, 2026.